 - Evidential material which the Chair determines will not be archived and other categories of material will be permanently destroyed.

 Hardcopy documents submitted or delivered to DQ will be held by them for seven days from receipt before being destroyed unless the submitter has requested the return of the hardcopy documents.
 An electronic version of the hardcopy documentation will be held by DQ for seven days from the date it is submitted to the portal.

-If you wish to see the data processed about you by the Review Team, please contact counsel to the Review, Alex West, at firstname.lastname@example.org.
+If you wish to see the data processed about you by the Review Team, please contact the Review.

 You have additional rights under the Isle of Man’s data-protection legislation such as the right to rectification of incomplete data and the right of erasure of data.
 An important right that you have is the right to object to processing.
 This right applies where, after careful consideration, it has been decided that is in the legitimate interests of the Review Team to process data about you.
 The Review Team processes data for its legitimate interests for the purposes of investigating complaints about the conduct of the Review and for reporting those complaints to its insurers and/or the Bar Standards Board, where necessary.
-If you wish to exercise any of these rights, please contact counsel to the Review, Alex West at email@example.com.
+If you wish to exercise any of these rights, please contact the Review.

-If you wish to make a complaint about how the Review Team has processed your data, please contact firstname.lastname@example.org.
-You can also contact the Information Commissioner on 01624 693260 or by emailing email@example.com
+If you wish to make a complaint about how the Review Team has processed your data, please contact the Review.
+You can also contact the Information Commissioner on 01624 693260 or by emailing [email protected]

 03 May 2023